perobertson/scripts/README.md

 ## Installing Extras

 There are additional packages that can also be installed.
-This is done though supplementary playbooks, each with their own make target.
+This is done though supplementary playbooks, or script.

-- `make instal_gcloud`
-- `make instal_kubernetes`
-- `make instal_razer`

-There are also additional rust crates that can be installed.

-- `make install_rust_crates`
+They can be invoked through tasks.
+Run `go-task -a` to see the full list.

 ## Updating